sanskar5686/Elitmus-Treasure-Hunt-Game/README.md

 This will be the first page when you will open the fire-base and I have shown in arrow there you have to click for login.

-For admin I have already created the registration form and it will be logged in-- Username/Email- ADMIN,
+For admin,I have already created the registration form and it will be logged in-- Username/Email- "ADMIN",
-PassWord - 12345
+Password - "12345".
 After succesful entering into the webpage , you can play the game.

 AIM: The main aim of this game is to check the soft-skill of the user and find whether they can crack the puzzle or not.